 Dam: IntCH CH Hollyhock Dazzle And Delight “Dee Dee”[View Pedigree] [View OFA Health Certifications] [View Dee Dee’s Photo Gallery]

-Red was the first pup from Dee Dee’s litter to go home.
-We don’t get as many photos from him but he is fitting right in with his new family and is surrounded by bichon puppies and adults and is destined to be the next Hollyhock boy in the show ring.
 Molly, Pink girl, is adjusting to the cold and snow of Utah and her parents report she is totally housebroken and does her business outside even with the snow on the ground!
 Reno and Cooper are the dynamic duo that live fairly close by and we hope to engage with them for playdates as often as possible.
 Jack has figured out he’s not going anywhere and is fitting right in with the daily routine of the Gibb pack.
-Next year we hope to see Red, Cooper and Jack in the show ring.
+Next year we hope to see Cooper and Jack in the show ring.
+As their new owners share photos with us we will post them here every couple of months so you can continue to watch this litter grow up.

 The eleventh week — The Departures